 The Issues on Cabeceo

 The event was held in a rectangular room with fixed seats.
 Men and women sat separately on the opposite sides of the room, so they had to use cabeceo to find the partner.
-This arrangement created a coherent atmosphere since the participants must pay attention to each other and be emotionally engaged even before the tanda started.
+This arrangement created a coherent atmosphere since the participants must pay attention to each other and be emotionally engaged even before the dance started.

 Doing cabeceo from a distance, however, is proven to be a challenge.
 First, the woman you try to invite is sitting among other women who may also want to dance with you.
 Second, when two or more women respond to your cabeceo, how do you make them know whom exactly you are inviting?
 Third, if two men nod at the same woman, how can either man tell that she is responding to him and not the other?
 Finally, her response may be too subtle that it could be overlooked.

 Because cabeceo is a relatively new practice in our milongas, I made more mistakes in this event than I have ever made in Buenos Aires, even with such an experienced crowd.
 I learned later that some women tried to cabeceo me, but I failed to recognize.
 In one occasion I walked to a woman who did not respond to my cabeceo but I thought she did.
 In another occasion the woman who accepted my cabeceo did not look at me when I was walking towards her and I ended up danced with the woman sitting next to her who kept her eye on me.
-Two times I walked to someone only to find that she had accepted other's invitation.
+Two times I walked to someone only to find that they had accepted other's invitation.
 There were also occasions two women stood up when I arrived their table, both thought they were the one I was inviting.

 July 14, 2017